Cratesy/tech-blog/README.md

-As a user, i am presented with the homepage which tells me to log in or sign up to view blogs. as a user i click on sign up fill out all the fields required and then presented with the login page so that i can log in using the details i signed up with. as a user once i've logged in i can see all blogs created on homepage i can go to dashboard to see all blogs i've created can also edit them and delete them here. as a user i can create a blog on the homepage view a single blog and comments and also add my own comments to it. as a user i can log out
+As a user, i am presented with the homepage which tells me to log in or sign up to view blogs. as a user i click on sign up fill out all the fields required and then presented with the login page so that i can log in using the details i signed up with. as a user once i've logged in i can see all blogs created on homepage i can go to the dashboard to see all blogs i've created can also edit them and delete them here. as a user i can create a blog on the dashboard/homepage and from homepage view a single blog and comments and also add my own comments to it. as a user i can log out

 ## License